cliansang/uwb-tracking-ros/uwb_tracking_ros2/README.md

 The update rate of the tag's position can be adjusted within the Decawave's app.
 However, we recommend setting the update rate to 10 Hz (100 ms).

-### For TREK1000/EVK1000
-Follow the set-up instructions given for [TREK1000](https://www.decawave.com/wp-content/uploads/2018/09/trek1000_user_manual.pdf) by Decawave.
-Then, connect the coordinator node (i.e., Anchor 0 in TREK1000) into your machine where ROS is availalbe via USB port.
-Run the launch file related to TREK1000 from this repo and process further as your requirments.
-It should be noted that the tag node can also be connected into the your machine.
-In this case, the scenario will be for navigation or self-navigation purpose where the positioning data is available to the moving tag.